Scientific Analysis Of Michael Phelps’s Body Structure

 Michael Phelps’s height, wingspan, and large hands and feet give him an advantage in swimming.
 His body also produces less lactic acid than his rivals, which shortens his recovery time.
 However, his success is also due to his dedication and hard work.

 With 28 medals, Michael Phelps is the most decorated Olympian of all time.
 At the height of his career in Rio 2016, he had won no fewer than 23 gold medals, more than twice that of the second-highest record holder!
-His record will not break anytime soon.
+His record remained unchallenged through the Paris 2024 Olympics, cementing his status as the greatest Olympic athlete of all time.

-Like the icing on the cake of his achievements, he broke Mark Spitz’s record in the 4-meter relay, which had stood since 1972.
+Like the icing on the cake of his achievements, he broke Mark Spitz’s record of seven golds in a single Olympics by winning his eighth gold medal in the 4×100-meter medley relay at the 2008 Beijing Games — a record that had stood since 1972.
 Phelps is definitely a superman.
-He’s basically the Lionel Messi/Christiano Ronaldo of swimming.
+He’s basically the Lionel Messi/Cristiano Ronaldo of swimming.

 After winning eight gold medals at the 2008 Beijing Games, there was no doubt he would be named Sports Illustrated’s “Sportsman of the Year 2008.”